Ariyalur: Economy

 Ariyalur's economy is predominantly driven by the cement industry, owing to its rich deposits of limestone and proximity to lignite reserves.
 The town's industrial landscape is further diversified by agriculture, particularly the cultivation of sugarcane and cashew, and the presence of a private sugar factory near Keelapalur with a crushing capacity of 3,000 tonnes per day.

 Cement Industry

 The cement industry in Ariyalur has a storied history, beginning with the establishment of the Tamil Nadu Cements Corporation Limited (TANCEM) in 1976.
 TANCEM took over the Alangulam Cement Plant from TIDCO and set up an additional plant in Ariyalur in 1979.
 This move marked the commencement of organized cement production in the region.
 The Ariyalur Cement Works primarily supplies cement to government departments and has a wide network of stockists for open market sales in the central and northern districts of Tamil Nadu and northern Kerala.

-Several major cement manufacturers have established operations in Ariyalur, capitalizing on the region's abundant limestone resources.
-Notable among them are: